-(xi) PŠOs shall be trained in documenting the behaviors of marine mammals.
-PSOs should record the primary behavioral state (i.e., traveling, socializing, feeding, resting, approaching or moving away from vessels) and relative location of the observed marine mammals.

-(c) Marine Mammal Observation Protocol

-(i) PSOs shall watch for marine mammals from the best available vantage point on the survey vessels, typically the bridge.

-(ii) Observations by the PSOs on marine mammal presence and activity shall begin a minimum of 30 minutes prior to the estimated time that the seismic source is to be turned on and/ or ramped-up.
+- (xi) PSOs shall be trained in documenting the behaviors of marine mammals.
+PSOs should record the primary behavioral state (i.e., traveling, socializing, feeding, resting, approaching or moving away from vessels) and relative location of the observed marine mammals. - (c) Marine Mammal Observation Protocol - (i) PSOs shall watch for marine mammals from the best available vantage point on the survey vessels, typically the bridge. - (ii) Observations by the PSOs on marine mammal presence and activity shall begin a minimum of 30 minutes prior to the estimated time that the seismic source is to be turned on and/or ramped-up.
+Monitoring shall continue during the airgun operations and last until 30 minutes after airgun array stops firing.